-Running virtual events doesn't eliminate the stress of running live events.
-Instead, it shifts the chaos: Is that Zoom link working?
+Running virtual events isn't less stressful than running a live event.
+Instead, it can shift to a different kind of chaos: Is that Zoom link working?
 Can everyone see my slides?
 Is the lag on my end or everyone else's?

-Rather than juggle those questions while also handling registration, confirmation, and attendance tasks, let these automated workflows take over.
+Rather than juggling those issues while also handling registration, confirmation, and attendance tasks, try these Zaps to give you peace of mind.

 The customer journey is long and difficult to predict.
-Prospects might know nothing about your company and need an entire marketing campaign to convert.
+Prospects might know nothing about your company and need an entire marketing campaign to convert into a paying customer.
 Prospects might know almost everything about your product and need just a call before signing the deal.

-A marketing operation that treats all customers the same is worse than inefficient: It risks turning prospects away.
+A marketing operation that treats all customers the same is worse than inefficient: It risks turning prospects away because you're not speaking to their actual needs.
 Use Zapier to connect all your marketing tools and automate the processes between them.
 Together, your marketing tools are more than the sum of their parts.

 This piece was originally authored by Nick Moore in May 2020 and was substantially updated in May 2021 by Zapier staff writer Krystina Martinez.